trainman419/namniart.com/_posts/2014-02-16-path-planning.markdown

 <!-- ___ -->

 The solution to these equations is left as an exercise to the reader.
-It is sufficient to note that while the equations for the linear and arc segments are closed-form and invertable, the equations for the arc are not invertable.
+It is sufficient to note that while the equations for the linear and arc segments are closed-form and invertable, the equations for the spiral are neither.

 By combining a spiral, an arc, and a second spiral the same length as the first, we can create a path that results in a net angular change, but starts and ends with zero angular velocity.
 By combining two of these with opposing curvatures, we can create a smooth path that has an offset in both X and Y, but zero angular offset, and zero angular velocity at the start and end points.